osskit/eslint-config/README.md

 #### Test [`@osskit/eslint-config/test`](test.json)

-Use this for your jest tests
+Use this for your Jest tests

 ```json
 {